Configuration¶

 For a stable URL that persists across restarts, use --persisted-tunnel:

-!!! info "Persisted vs Ephemeral Tunnels" - --tunnel — Creates a fresh tunnel each time, deleted on shutdown.
-Good for one-off use. - --persisted-tunnel — Saves the tunnel ID to ~/.termbeam/tunnel.json and reuses it across restarts (30-day expiry).
+--tunnel— Creates a fresh tunnel each time, deleted on shutdown.
+Good for one-off use.--persisted-tunnel— Saves the tunnel ID to~/.termbeam/tunnel.jsonand reuses it across restarts (30-day expiry).
 The URL stays the same so you can bookmark it on your phone.
-To get a fresh URL, just switch back to --tunnel.
+To get a fresh URL, just switch back to--tunnel.

 Warning

-A password is always auto-generated when using a tunnel.
+A password is always auto-generated by default.
 By default, tunnel access is private (owner-only via Microsoft login).
 Use --public to allow public access. --public cannot be combined with --no-password — TermBeam will refuse to start to prevent unauthenticated public exposure.

 Requirements:

-devtunnelCLI — TermBeam will offer to install it automatically if not found- Login is handled automatically — if not already logged in, TermBeam will launch
+devtunnelCLI — TermBeam will offer to install it automatically if not found- Login is handled automatically — if not already logged in, TermBeam will attempt browser login first, then fall back to device code flow if the browser is unavailable (useful in WSL or headless environments)